Cloud security stocks are doing well as the pandemic abates and cyberattacks ramp up. Here are my three favorite stocks. Which should you buy now?

 Revenue was up 93% in fiscal 2020 and 82% in fiscal 2021, which ended in January.
 Current consensus estimates suggest revenue will grow by 56% to $1.36 billion in Fiscal ‘22 and that EPS will grow by 44% to $0.39.

-The company reported Q1 fiscal 2022 results at the beginning of June and they beat expectations – a good thing given the stock traded at almost 30 times 2022 estimated revenue at the time.
-Revenue was up 70% to $303 million and adjusted EPS was $0.10.
+The company reported Q2 fiscal 2022 results at the end of August and they beat expectations – a good thing given the stock traded at almost 30 times 2022 estimated revenue at the time.
+Revenue was up 70% to $337 million and adjusted EPS was $0.11.

-The stock has reached all-time highs since the report.
+The stock, like many other growth titles, traded down through September but remains in a long-term uptrend.
 It remains a very expensive stock, but also one that continues to deliver.
 I like it as a long-term holding but would suggest averaging in, with smaller purchases at this level.

 My Favorite Cloud Security Stock